 It is interesting that some philosophers, ethicists and religious leaders have suggested that evil is just an illusion.
 That it is a condition of the mortal mind.
 Others have said it is a result of ignorance and superstitions and if you don’t think about it evil will go away.

 Our life experiences argue otherwise.
 While we may not brand as evil those with whom we disagree, we nonetheless recognize that evil is all around us.
 We lock our cars and houses.
 We install security systems.
 We support laws against murder, rape, child abduction, lying under oath, etc. We recognize the manifestations of evil, and as Supreme Court Justice Potter Stewart wrote in his concurring opinion in the 1964 Jacobellis v.
 Ohio case, with respect to identifying hard-core pornography, “I know it when I see it.”

-We know evil when we see it because the creater God who made us, planted within us a recognition of right and wrong.
+We know evil when we see it because the creator God who made us, planted within us a recognition of right and wrong.
 It came about when Adam and Eve used their gift of free will to disobey God.
 There was only one commandment and they chose not to keep it.
 At that moment the human race and the earth began to experience the opposite of God’s goodness, evil.